 "I thought to myself, no way this workbook isn't riddled with errors.
 I chased down every link and formula…"

 Three quotes, three audiences, one pattern: the data lands clean enough — but the reviewer still has to re-perform the work to trust it.
-Ledgerline closes that loop with a per-line audit trail back to the source PDF.
+Workpapertrails closes that loop with a per-line audit trail back to the source PDF.

 Pricing below reflects the founding-cohort beta.
 Final pricing locks once we exit private beta.